 - Expand Core Product Lines.
 We manage our existing and new brands through strategic product development initiatives, including introducing new products, modifying existing products and extending existing product lines to maximize their longevity.
 Our marketing teams and product designers strive to develop new products or product lines to offer added technological, aesthetic and functional improvements to our extensive portfolio. - Enter New Product Categories.
 We use our extensive experience in the toy and other consumer product industries to evaluate products and licenses in new product categories and to develop additional product lines.
 We began marketing licensed classic video games for simple plug-in use with television sets and expanded into several related categories by infusing additional technologies such as motion gaming and through the licensing of this category from our current licensors, such as Disney.
-We recently entered the skateboard space at a retailer's request and are now expanding into related protective gear and accessories. - Pursue Strategic Acquisitions.
+In recent years, we entered the skateboard space at a retailer's request and have since expanded into related protective gear and accessories. - Pursue Strategic Acquisitions.
 We have supplemented our internal growth with selected strategic acquisitions.
-Most of the product lines we market today were originally acquired via acquisition over the past 20+ years.
-In 2022, we evaluated several potential acquisitions although none resonated to the point of reaching an agreement. - Acquire Additional Character and Product Licenses.
+Most of the product lines we market today were originally acquired via acquisition over the past 20+ years. - Acquire Additional Character and Product Licenses.
 We have acquired the rights to use many familiar brand and character names and logos from third parties that we use with our primary trademarks and brands.
-Currently, among others, we have license agreements with Nickelodeon®, Disney®, Pixar®, Marvel®, NBC Universal®, Microsoft©, Sega®, Sony®, Netflix® and WarnerMedia®, as well as with the licensors of many other popular characters.
+Currently, among others, we have license agreements with Nickelodeon®, Disney®, Pixar®, Marvel®, NBC Universal®, Microsoft®, Sega®, Sony®, Netflix® and WarnerMedia®, as well as with the licensors of many other popular characters.
 We also license IP from other toy companies for categories in which they do not offer products found within our Core Product Lines.
 We intend to continue to pursue new licenses from these media & entertainment companies along with other licensors.
 We also intend to continue to secure additional inventions and product concepts through our existing network of inventors and product developers. - Expand International Sales.
 We believe that non-US markets: Europe, Australia, Canada, Latin America and Asia, offer us significant growth opportunities.
-In 2022, our sales generated outside the United States were approximately \$151.9 million, or 19.1% of total net sales.
+In 2023, our sales generated outside the United States were approximately \$153.7 million, or 21.6% of total net sales.
 In 2020, we migrated from a distributor model to selling direct in Spain, Italy, France and Mexico.
 Third-party distributors remain a core component of our international business, and we are constantly assessing how to expand our mutual businesses.
-Although the COVID-19 pandemic had a significantly negative impact on our international business, we remain focused on international being a source of revenue growth.
-We currently utilize one warehouse in the United Kingdom and another in the Netherlands to support sales expansion in that region. - Capitalize On Our Operating Efficiencies.
+We currently utilize warehouses in the United Kingdom, the Netherlands and Italy (opened in 2023) to support sales expansion in Europe.
+We also have warehouse capacity in Mexico. - Capitalize On Our Operating Efficiencies.
 We believe that our current infrastructure and operating model can accommodate growth without a proportionate increase in our operating and administrative expenses, thereby increasing our operating margins.